monsoonmaelstrom/book2/book2.md

 “How would you feel if it was Liam, Hazel?”

 “Betrayed.
 And I get it.
-It’s not the same but I feel betrayed too.
+It’s not the same, but I feel betrayed too.
 He loves you though.
 He loves both of us, even if we’re both really mad at him right now.”

-“You should talk to him,” Liam says.
+“You should talk to him,” Liam states.
 “He’s not okay.
 He hasn’t been okay since the pass.”

 “You think I don’t know that?”
-Alex asks, his voice sounding raw.
+Alex snaps, his voice sounding raw.
 “I’ve been trying to get him to talk to me for months.”

 “I can try, if you want?”
-I say.
+I offer.

 “Be my guest,” he tells me, sounding resigned.